What is Fractional Co2 Laser Resurfacing?

 The laser, a high-energy beam of light, can be directed into parts of tissues within the skin.
-These beams of light are produced in one wavelength or colour at a time and vary in terms of their strength and the type of tissues targeted.
+These beams of light are produced in one wavelength or colour and vary in terms of their strength and the type of tissues targeted.

 The “ablative” or skin resurfacing lasers briefly direct an intense burst of laser energy onto the surface of the skin.
-When energy heats water within the surface layers of the skin, it causes both the water and the tissues of the skin turning into vapour.
-Some outermost layers of the skin are removed in an accurate and controlled manner, at appropriate depth each time the laser passes over the skin.
+When energy heats water within the skin’s surface layers, it causes both the water and the tissues of the skin to turn into vapour.
+Some outermost layers of the skin are removed accurately and controlled, at appropriate depth each time the laser passes over the skin.

 Fractional Co2 Laser Treatment Areas:

 - Skin pigmentation

 - Acne scars

 - Surgical & acne scarring